-The Tour de France’s route was out and one of the features of the 2019 route was the lack of time trialling, both in the number of stages and the few kilometres on offer.
-It’s part of a trend as the chart shows.
+The Tour de France’s route was out and one of the features of the 2019 course was the lack of time trialling, both in the number of stages and the few kilometres on offer.
+It’s part of a trend as the chart above shows.
 One frequent response in the comments and by email in recent days is that more time trials, whether more stages or just one long time trial, would “balance” the Tour’s course and give time trial specialists and others more of a chance against the pure climbers.
-It’s an idea that sounds right… only recent editions suggests it wouldn’t work out like that.
+It’s an idea that sounds right… only recent evidence suggests otherwise.

 Meet Chris Froome.
-On his way to his four Tour de France wins he’s won summit finishes and crucially he’s won time trials.
-In the 2013 Tour de France he was second to Tony Martin in the Mont Saint Michel time trial stage, but only by 12 seconds, and crucially put over two minutes into GC contenders like Alejandro Valverde and Alberto Contador and more than three minutes into Nairo Quintana, Thibaut Pinot et al before winning by over four minutes in Paris.
+On his way to his four Tour de France wins he’s won summit finishes and, crucially, he’s won time trials.
+In the 2013 Tour de France he was second to Tony Martin in the Mont Saint Michel time trial by just 12 seconds, and crucially put over two minutes into GC contenders like Alejandro Valverde and Alberto Contador and more than three minutes into Nairo Quintana, Thibaut Pinot et al before winning by over four minutes in Paris.

-Here’s a chart from the 2016 Tour which shows the GC standings, in seconds, relative to Chris Froome.
+The chart above from the 2016 Tour shows the GC standings, in seconds, relative to Chris Froome.
 All the riders fell away on Stage 13.
 This was the TT stage in the Ardèche gorge and as you can see from the chart Froome’s rivals tracked him for much of the race but it was Stage 13, and then again Stage 18, the Sallanches-Megève time trial, where Froome put big time into his rivals on his way to winning the race by over four minutes.

 Similarly this chart is from the 2017 Tour de France and even two short distance TTs – Stage 1’s 14km in Düsseldorf and Stage 20’s 22.5km in Marseille – are enough to see Froome putting the best part of a minute into his rivals to begin with and then riding on for the next three weeks with Marseille’s TT as an insurance policy tucked in his back pocket and he duly pulled out more time on them.